lowRISC/opentitan/doc/sg/c_cpp_coding_style.md

 ```
 With judicious use, designated initializers can make code more readable and robust; struct field reordering will not affect downstream users, and weak typing will not lead to surprising union initialization.

-When initializing a struct or union, initializers within *must* be designated; array-style initialization (or mixing designated and undesignated initializers) is forbidden.
+When initializing a struct or union, initializers within *must* be designated; array-style initialization (or mixing designated and non-designated initializers) is forbidden.

 Furthermore, the nested forms of designated initialization are forbidden (e.g., `.x.y = foo` and `.x[0] = bar`), to discourage initialization of deeply nested structures with flat syntax.
 This may change if we find cases where this initialization improves readability.

 When initializing an array, initializers *may* be designated when that makes the array more readable (e.g., lookup tables that are mostly zeroed).
-Mixing designated and undesignated initializers, or using nested initializers, is still forbidden.
+Mixing designated and non-designated initializers, or using nested initializers, is still forbidden.

 ### Function Declarations